 Emerging Local Plan

-We are bringing forward a new Local Plan, which is fresh, creative and robust intended to bring the greatest socio-economic benefit to Ashfield over the next 17 years.
+We are bringing forward a new Local Plan, which is fresh, creative and robust, intended to bring socio-economic benefits to Ashfield.

 The Local Plan addresses needs and opportunities in relation to local housing, the local economy, community facilities and infrastructure.
-It also safeguard the environment, enable adaptation to climate change and help secure high quality accessible design.
-The plan provides the framework for guiding decision on individual planning applications.
+It also safeguards the environment, enables adaptation to climate change and helps secure high quality accessible design.
+The Plan provides the framework for guiding decision on individual planning applications.

 How to get involved